YorkEarwaker/Climate-Model/amn/README.md

 * <todo: consider, how could business vertical and other use case scenarios datasets be used or made compatible for use in ncp/nwp models, that is be of necessary quality and integrity, they would greatly increase spatial resolution, and likely temporal resolution, that is joined upness, core to this in standardised instrument specs for quality and integrity and maintenance, but this should not be a focus for analysis paralysis, >
 * <todo: consider, Design Engineering Practice, tools, electrical engineering, systems engineering, systems architecture, systems modelling, cad?
 SysML?
 SEBok? mbse, >
 * <todo: consider, an ocean device to follow marine currents like AMOC, PMOC, buoyancy control to sink and rise in the water column with current, follow current at depth, follow current at surface, store data while at depth, report data on rising, on board data storage requirements, mini bathiscape like for buoyancy control? see recent AMOC paper by MOHC UK on all ocean current interactions, this would be a major project! salinity variable measurement requirement, set them free (number?) to follow ocean currents, also related ocean gyres, >
+* <todo: consider, breaking out some of the things mcd to separate file-name.md pages, maintain mcd only as interface to sensors and variable data collection and storage and retrieval, >
+* <todo: consider, a doc\nst or similar name for instrumentation, with separate page for each instrument type, >

 DONE
 * <done: intent to commit >